inspiredlabs/alessandroronca/site/content/posts/introduction.md

 moods: ["italiano"]
 categories: ["italiano"]

-image: /img/1200x675/IMG_20170906-cu.jpg
 description: ''

 ---

-##### What is The Wim Hof Method?

-**The Wim Hof Method** is a tool to help _manage_ health.
-It moderates immune response, connects you directly to nature and has been know to bring symptoms into remission.

-##### How does **The Wim Hof Method** really work?

-The Wim Hof Method ushers in your natural state of being.
-Over a decade of scientific research has shown **The Wim Hof Method** will boost the body's natural healing capability, improve concentration and increase perception.

 ##### Scientifically speaking how does **The Wim Hof Method** really work?

 Using empirical evidence built up over decades, Wim Hof has proven there are numerous benefits.
-Wim Hof challenged the doctors at The University Medical Center St. Radboud in Nijmegen, Netherlands to a series of tests – where he was the subject!
+By challenging doctors at The University Medical Center St. Radboud, Nijmegen, Netherlands he became the subject of ground-breaking x.

 Starting from 2011, he proved there are numerous health benefits to cold exposure and meditation.
 3 LISTS:

 Boost the body's natural healing capability: